 My son turned 3 yesterday.
-For his birthday I wanted to bake an eggless chocolate layered cake with frosting and all.
-Earlier I have baked an eggless carrot cake and also a chocolate cake using soy milk.
-This eggless chocolate cake recipe was way before I started the blog and for some reason I did not save the recipe.
+For his birthday I wanted to bake an eggless chocolate cake with frosting and all.
+Earlier I have baked an eggless carrot cake and also a chocolate cake without eggs, using soy milk.
+This eggless chocolate cake was way before I started the blog and for some reason I did not save the recipe.
 It had a soy milk ganache for the frosting and it also came out very well.
 I wish I had saved the recipe.

-I wanted to bake a chocolate layered cake, because he loves it and was going through various resources to find a good eggless recipe.
+I wanted to bake a chocolate layered cake, because he loves it and was going through various resources to find a good chocolate cake recipe without eggs.
 Earlier this month I had bought the EnerG, egg replacer from the grocery store.
 I thought that I would buy a ready made cake mix from the store and use the egg replacer instead of the eggs and bake the cake.
 Then only I found that EnerG does not give desired results with store bought mixes.
 So I dropped that idea.
 I have read in so many books/sites that tofu is a very good egg substitute in baked goods.
 I also had silken tofu sitting in the refrigerator and decided to use it for baking the cake.

 Even though I proceeded with the recipe, I was skeptical about the taste and texture until I cut the cake on Sunday and tasted it.
 I baked the cake on Saturday and let it cool off until Sunday afternoon and then frosted it.
 I was anxious than my son to taste the cake.
 We were also talking about running to the grocery store on Sunday evening to buy a ready-made cake, if this one flops.

 But I need not have worried so much after all!
-The cake turned out so moist and together with the icing it was no different than the usual cakes.
+The eggless chocolate cake turned out so moist and together with the icing it was no different than the usual cakes.
 We did not taste/smell the tofu at all.
 More than anything I was so happy that my son liked the cake very much.

-|Eggless Chocolate Cake Recipe|
+Eggless Chocolate Cake Recipe

 - 2 Cups All Purpose Flour